janosj/mongodb-native-timeseries/query/time-histograms/README.md

 producing just 1,000 data points may prove to be a prohibitively expensive operation.
-There is a *$bucketAuto* operator which might address some of these concerns, but note that *$bucketAuto* seeks to evenly distribute the documents across the buckets, while clients seek data points that are evenly distributed across the X axis (time).
+There is a *$bucketAuto* operator which might address some of these concerns, but note that *$bucketAuto* seeks to evenly distribute the documents across the buckets, while clients might prioritize data points that are evenly distributed across the X axis (time).

 The provided code demonstrates the use of *$dateTrunc* and *$bucket*.